 |Searching||After the Background Process, you can use the Search API using the custom fields as you want.
 You must also inform the |

 Modifying a Schema

-Modifications in a Schema allows you to add or change properties, or enable more fields to be searchable.
+Modifications in a Schema allow you to add or change properties or enable more fields to be searchable.

 |Searching||While the Background Process is running, the Search becomes inconsistent until all documents in the Search Engine are updated.|